mdsol/the_policy_machine/CONTRIBUTING.md

 ## Running Automated Tests

-First cd into the test/dummy directory and create the test db with
+First cd into the test/dummy directory and create the test db with:

 ```
 bundle exec rake db:create